google/mesop/docs/concepts.md

 ## Tips

 - Component are expected to be fast and pure functions.
-If you need to update state, you should trigger an action handle it in a reducer.
+If you need to update state, you should trigger an action handle it in a handler.